List of oldest and youngest NBA players: Active

+This list includes active players who are or will be at least 35 years old in the current season (2025–26) or year.

 Youngest players

 NBA players usually come from U.S. college basketball.
 In the past, a college player had to complete his four-year college eligibility before he could enter the league through the NBA draft or as a free agent.
 In the 1970s, the league began to allow college underclassmen and high school players to enter the league.
-However, the trend of drafting high school players only began in the mid 1990s.
+However, the trend of drafting high school players only began in the mid-1990s.
 This has led to more younger players entering the league directly after high school graduation.
 In 2005, the league and the players' union agreed on a new collective bargaining agreement that includes a minimum age limit which requires that players who wish to enter the league must be at least 19 years old on December 31 of the year of the draft, and at least one year removed from high school.
 International players who did not play college basketball also have to be at least 19 years old on the same date to be able to play in the NBA.
 Despite a trend toward drafting younger players, the NBA has a higher average age than it had in the 1980s.
 However, since the NBA introduced the minimum age limit in 2005, the league's average age has decreased in the past few seasons.
 The youngest player to ever play in the NBA was Andrew Bynum who played his first game at the age of 18 years and 6 days old.
 Bynum, who was also the youngest player ever selected in the NBA Draft, went into the NBA straight out of high school.
 Jermaine O'Neal and Kobe Bryant, both drafted in 1996, were the second- and third-youngest players.
 Serbian Darko Miličić was the youngest player ever to play in an NBA Finals game.
 He played for the Detroit Pistons in Game 3 of the 2004 Finals at the age of 18 years and 356 days old.
 The Pistons won the 2004 Finals and Miličić became the youngest player ever to win the NBA championship, being only five days away from his 19th birthday at the time.
-There are currently 29 players who played in the NBA before they turned 19.
-Nineteen of them came to the league straight out of high school, while 7 of them are international players who never played basketball in the U.S. high schools or colleges before they entered the NBA, and three players, Devin Booker, Joshua Primo and Jalen Duren played one year of college before entering the NBA all while remaining 18 years old throughout the process.
+There are currently 32 players who played in the NBA before they turned 19.
+Nineteen of them came to the league straight out of high school, while eight of them are international players who never played basketball in U.S. high schools or colleges before they entered the NBA, and five players, Devin Booker, Joshua Primo, Jalen Duren, GG Jackson and Cooper Flagg played one year of college before entering the NBA all while remaining 18 years old throughout the process.

 All-time

 Active

+This list shows the 20 youngest active players in the current season who have appeared in an NBA game.